Turkey strikes in Syria, Iraq a week after Istanbul bombing | Law-Order

 The PKK has fought an armed insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.

-Defense Minister Hulusi Akar oversaw the airstrikes from an operations center and congratulated pilots and ground staff.
+Defense Minister Hulusi Akar oversaw the airstrikes from an operations centre and congratulated pilots and ground staff.

 "Our aim is to ensure the security of our 85 million citizens and our borders and to retaliate for any treacherous attack on our country," he said, according to a ministry statement.